Ali Hajizade

-Ali Hajizade (Əli Hacızadə) is a Middle East analyst and entrepreneur.
+Ali Hajizade (Əli Hacızadə) is an analyst of the Middle East and entrepreneur.

 Early life and education

-Ali Hajizade was born on February 26, 1984, in Baku, Azerbaijan.
+Hajizade was born on February 26, 1984, in Baku, Azerbaijan.
 He graduated from the Azerbaijan State Academy of Fine Arts with a degree in History of Art.

 Career

 As a Middle East analyst, Hajizade contributed to and was cited in a number of Western, as well as Turkish, Israeli media outlets and publications.
 Hajizade's publications on malicious information activity were referred to by other researchers.

 Since 2012, Hajizade has headed the "Hajizade Group", which operates in the field of public relations.
 According to market research conducted by a major Azerbaijani news outlet, Hajizade Group was recognized as the top public relations firm in the country based on 2023 performance results.

+In total, he is both the founder and head of three PR firms in the USA, Azerbaijan, and the United Arab Emirates.

+In addition to his practical work in the PR field, he also acts as a theorist in the field of crisis communications and the transformation of communications in the context of the development and integration of AI.